brean/ext_drive_manager/README.md

-# ext_drive_manager
+# External Drive Manager
-Python tool for linux to manager partions on external drives, create isos and clone them to other drives
+Python tool for Linux to manager partitions on external drives, create ISOs and clone them to other drives.